 Minefields and miniskirts: Australian women and the Vietnam War (70 cassettes).

-The interviews were all recorded for various radio programs produced by McHugh between 1985 and 1993.
+The interviews were mainly recorded for various radio programs produced by McHugh between 1985 and 1993.
 The Irish in Australia series includes interviews with Vincent Buckley, Ed Campion, Lionel Murphy and B.A.
 Santamaria, as well as the historians Keith Amos, David Fitzpatrick, Jim Griffin, Brian McKinlay, Patrick O’Farrell, Richard Reid and Portia Robinson.
 The Minefields and miniskirts series comprises interviews with women who served in Vietnam, including nurses and entertainers, the wives, widows and mothers of Australian soldiers, women who were active in the anti-war movement, and Vietnamese women.
 There are transcripts of some of the recordings in this series.

 Manuscripts and Personal Papers